-To calculate the dutiable value of new and used motor vehicles sold as part of a drive-away deal, where the date of registration or transfer of registration is on or after 1 July 2019, use these guidelines.
+Use these guidelines to calculate the dutiable value of new and used motor vehicles sold as part of a drive-away deal, where the date of registration or transfer of registration is on or after 1 July 2020.

-They take into account the 2019-20 Victorian Transport Accident Commission charges and 2019-20 fees under the Road Safety Act 1986 that affect licensed motor car traders (LMCTs) selling motor vehicles on a drive-away deal basis.
+They take into account the 2020-21 Victorian Transport Accident Commission charges and 2020-21 fees under the Road Safety Act 1986 that affect licensed motor car traders (LMCTs) selling motor vehicles on a drive-away deal basis.
 These fees and charges have been maintained at their 2019-20 rate as part of the Victorian Government’s response to the coronavirus pandemic.

-New vehicles may be sold as part of a drive-away deal.
-In order to calculate the dutiable value of a vehicle bought under a drive-away deal, registration costs must be subtracted from the drive-away deal price with the balance divided by the relevant dividing factor (as set out in Table 1).
+In order to calculate the dutiable value of a new passenger vehicle bought under a drive-away deal, registration costs must be subtracted from the drive-away deal price with the balance divided by the relevant dividing factor (as set out in Table 1).

 The registration costs listed in Table 1 are to be used, irrespective of whether the actual registration costs of the vehicle are less.